 It seems that children came from as far as the Fremont area to get the benefit of Viola’s classroom instruction and personal attention.
 We know this because such a child was recorded on the census of 1880 as staying with the Kenyons & Dunhams.
 Little Mary Schurmandt, age 7, had a German immigrant father and a native American mother.
 Their homesite was on what is now N. 45th Street between Fremont & Aurora Avenues.
 From notations on land deeds we know that the mother, Peggy, was illiterate.
 Perhaps Viola Kenyon felt a special concern for little Mary because her mother would not be able to teach her to read, and so the Kenyons & Dunhams kept the child at their home for a tutoring session.

-In 1881 one of the extended Dunham/Kenyon family members may have been the writer of a letter to the editor of the Post-Intelligencer newspaper, telling of a Fourth of July picnic at what was then called Lone Rock (Wedgwood Rock.)
+In 1881 one of the extended Dunham/Kenyon family members may have been the writer of a letter to the editor of the Post-Intelligencer newspaper, telling of a Fourth of July picnic at what was then called Lone Rock (Wedgwood Rock) on the homestead claim site of William Weedin.
 The letterwriter’s initials were C.F.D., so it could have been Charles F. Deibert whose wife Addie, was Viola Kenyon’s younger sister.
-(Addie died in October 1880 here in Seattle.)
-The writer of the letter showed pride in the students of Weedin School and told of the patriotic celebration at Lone Rock, on the homestead claim of William Weedin.
+(Addie had died in October 1880 here in Seattle.)
+The writer of the letter showed pride in the students of Weedin School and told of the patriotic celebration at Lone Rock.
 (See article on this blog, Wedgwood Rock: Picnic in 1881.)

 In about 1883 the Kenyons moved into town, where Capt.
 Kenyon worked at the Oregon Improvement Company sawmill at 2nd & King.
 His occupation was “joiner,” similar to carpenter but unlike a carpenter who works on-site and frames houses, a joiner works in a workshop and makes wood components.
 DeWitt Kenyon’s occupation was listed as a sash and door maker.